-If you’re using OmniFocus 2 on an iOS device with Siri (iPhone 4S and later, iPad 3rd generation and later, all iPad Minis, and iPod Touch 5th generation), and you would like it to keep track of the reminders you give to Siri, all you need to do is check a few settings on your device and you can start adding spoken items to your Inbox in no time.
+OmniFocus 2 for iOS offers a Reminders Capture feature on Siri-compatible devices, which will import information from Apple’s Reminders app.
+This includes items dictated using Siri into the Reminders app (hereinafter referred to as “reminders”).
+If you’re using OmniFocus 2 on an iOS device with Siri (iPhone 4S and later, iPad 3rd generation and later, iPad Pro, all iPad Minis, and iPod Touch 5th generation and later), all you need to do is check a few settings on your device and you can start adding spoken items to your Inbox in no time.

 To set up OmniFocus 2 so it captures your reminders from Siri:

 On your Siri-enabled device, drag down from near the top of the OmniFocus home screen to reveal the secret bar (on iPhone), or drag down on the home sidebar (iPad and iPhone 6 Plus) to reveal the secret bar.

 In the Capture section, tap Reminders.

 You’ll see the Reminders screen.
 Tap Allow Access to Reminders to prompt OmniFocus to request access.
 If you’ve previously declined reminders access, tap “Open Settings” to enable this capability.
 Finally, turn on the Reminders Capture switch in the OmniFocus settings.
 If you only have one reminders list, no additional configuration will be necessary.
 (If you have multiple Reminders lists configured, you’ll need to select a single list you want OmniFocus to capture from.)